heptarch/heptarch.github.io/drafts/dust.md

 \omega^* = \sqrt{\frac{EA}{C \rho \ell^3}} \propto \ell^{-3/2},
 $$

-for a constant of proportionality $C$.
+for a constant of proportionality $C \sim 10^{-2}$, since the petiole and width are roughly a tenth of the length.
 The sound we are hearing is then an average of $\ell^{-3/2}$, assuming that leaves crash into each other with a frequency that reflects the distribution of $\ell$.
 The distribution of leaf size is approximately lognormal and follows [*Taylor's power law*](https://www.sciencedirect.com/science/article/pii/S2351989419301994), which relates variance and average as follows:

 $$